-We’re not talking about those round ones you bake in the oven, though they are rather lovely.
+We’re not talking about the round ones you bake in the oven, though they are rather fantastic.
 We’re talking about web cookies.
-Not sure?
-We’ve got it covered: here’s a simple explanation of what they are, why they matter, and why everyone has been talking about them.
+Still not

 What are cookies?

-Cookies are pieces of data (information) stored by websites on your computer.
+Cookies are chunks of data stored by websites on your computer.
 Cookies are normally only stored temporarily on your computer in your web browser’s temporary data store.
-The duration that a cookie actually stays on your computer is determined by the website that stored the cookie and your web browser settings.
+The duration that a cookie actually remains stored on your computer is determined by the website that stored the cookie and your web browser settings.

-You can delete the cookies we use at any time by clearing your web browser’s browsing history and cache.
 If you do not agree to the cookies we use then you may disable cookies entirely or stop using our website.
-We really don’t want to see you go, so if the cookies we use are a concern to you then the easiest option is to disable cookies.
+You may also be able to selectively allow cookies but this is outside the technical scope of this page (though the links in the table above may help).
+However, we really don’t want to see you go, so if the cookies we use are a concern to you then the easiest option is to disable cookies.